I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 1:30 p.m. — Nap time!
 It’s bad for me, but honestly I don’t sleep well during the night so naps are what keep me alive.

 6:30 p.m. — M. comes home, we eat dinner.
-Groceries come to $96.83 for two pork loins, two packs of bacon, chicken nuggets, coffee, pop, an eight-pack of peppers, milk, tomato, pickles, rice, avocado, mushrooms, sour cream and lettuce.
+Groceries we bought earlier came to $96.83 for two pork loins, two packs of bacon, chicken nuggets, coffee, pop, an eight-pack of peppers, milk, tomato, pickles, rice, avocado, mushrooms, sour cream and lettuce.
 Not too bad — we average about $300 a month in groceries because we can buy bulk and have a second freezer.
 For the month of March we are currently at $123.61 for groceries and there are 12 days left in the month.
-We went on a small weekend away, so we ate out a fair bit but even then our current food budget stands at $272.27 today. $96.83
+We went on a small weekend away, so we ate out a fair bit, but even then our current food budget stands at $272.27 today. $96.83

 AdvertisementADVERTISEMENT